inveniosoftware/docs-invenio-rdm/docs/customize/authentication.md

 SAML stands for Security Assertion Markup Language.
 It is an XML-based open-standard for transferring identity data between two parties: an identity provider (IdP) and a service provider (SP).

-* **Identity Provider (IDP)**: performs authentication and passes the user's identity and authorization level to the service provider.
+* **Identity Provider (IDP)**: Performs authentication and passes the user's identity and authorization level to the service provider.
-* **Service Provider (SP)**: trusts the identity provider and authorizes the given user to access the requested resource.
+* **Service Provider (SP)**: Trusts the identity provider and authorizes the given user to access the requested resource.

 #### Prerequisites